mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 then submit an L1 transaction to the Cardano node to start the bidding for the auction.

-List of approved bidders is formed here offchain.
-All bidders who bid more than `minDepositSize` included, except for those who are in Blacklist.

 Request parameters:

 - Auction ID

-- Blacklist of bidders
+The list of approved bidders is automatically determined here via an L1 off-chain query that selects all bidders who created sufficient deposits for the auction.

 </td></tr><tr></tr><tr><td>

-**moveStandingBidToL2.** Used by seller.
+**moveStandingBidToL2.** Used by sellers.

 Commit the standing bid to the Hydra Head and coordinate the opening of the Hydra Head.